This post has been sponsored by Pfizer Consumer Healthcare and 20th Century Fox. All thoughts and reviews are my own.

 Treat the symptoms and make them comfortable.
 I allow my children to run low grade fevers to give their bodies a chance to fight infection.
 However, if a fever gets too high or is making my child miserable, I will treat it with medicine.
 Ask your pediatrician what they recommend you do in the event of fever and other symptoms.
 I usually give my child Children’s Advil® and other Pzifer Pediatric products such as Children’s Dimetapp® and Children’s Robitussin®.
 These are all available at Target.

-If you would like to win a bundle like the one you see below, leave a comment and let me know how you make your kiddos’ sick days a little more bearable.
+If you would like to win a bundle like the one you see below, plus a $25 Target gift card and a 20th Century Fox DVD (Ice Age: Collision Course, The Sandlot, or The Peanuts Movie) leave a comment and let me know how you make your kiddos’ sick days a little more bearable.
+When sick gets real, what do you do?

 Thanks to Pfizer for providing me and the winner with these products.